Azure/terraform-azurerm-avm-res-storage-storageaccount/README.md

 ### <a name="input_diagnostic_settings_table"></a> [diagnostic\_settings\_table](#input\_diagnostic\_settings\_table)

-Description: A map of diagnostic settings to create on the Key Vault.
+Description: A map of diagnostic settings to create on the Table Storage within the Storage Account.
 The map key is deliberately arbitrary to avoid issues where map keys maybe unknown at plan time.

 - `name` - (Optional) The name of the diagnostic setting.
 One will be generated if not set, however this will not be unique if you want to create multiple diagnostic setting resources.
 - `log_categories` - (Optional) A set of log categories to send to the log analytics workspace.
 Defaults to `[]`.